roadfoodr/tinware/prompts/tinware-app-prompt-current.md

      - Treat space input as clicking "No More Words".
      - Display valid and invalid entries in a display area below the input.
      - Use color-coding for answers: green for valid, dark gray with strikethrough for invalid, red for missed valid answers.
-     - Implement "No More Words" and "Skip Word" buttons.
+     - Implement "Skip Word", "Show Hint", and "No More Words" buttons in this order.
      - After clicking "No More Words", hide the input area and change the "Skip Word" button to "Next Word".
      - When the "Next Word" button is active, pressing the space key should have the same effect as clicking "Next Word".
      - Ensure no repeated rows in the display area.